Motherfoucault/motherfoucault/README.md

 - 👋 Hi, I’m @Motherfoucault
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning Data Analysis with Google
+- 🌱 I’m currently learning CS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Linkedin https://www.linkedin.com/in/aya-k-abdulwahid-1a8516b2/
+- 📫 How to reach me Linkedin https://www.linkedin.com/in/aya-kadhim-1a8516b2/

 <!---
 Motherfoucault/Motherfoucault is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.